 My husband and I were craving some great Chinese food but with all of this yucky weather we didn’t feel like having a night out.
 The solution?
-Create some great Chinese food at home of course!
-Chengdu is the capital of the Sichuan province in southwest China and it is recognized by the United Nations as a City of Gastronomy.
+Create some great Chinese food at home of course with these amazing Chengdu style noodles with succulent coconut lime shrimp!
+The Chengdu part of this dish’s name is because of the wonderful part of China it comes from.
+Chengdu is the capital of the Sichuan province in southwest China and it is recognized by the United Nations as a leading City of Gastronomy.
 What makes it distinct is the subtle but effective use of chilies and chili oils in its cuisine.
-I learned this recipe for Chengdu style noodles and where it came from when we studied Asian cooking in culinary school, and fell in love with everything about it.
+I learned about this recipe for Chengdu style noodles and where it came from when we studied Asian cooking in culinary school, and I absolutely fell in love with everything about it.
 I played with it quite a bit to suit what I had on hand in my pantry and fridge, all I did was run out quickly to get the shrimp.
 You won’t believe how easy it is to make some authentic Chinese food at home!

 For the Chengdu style noodles:

-- 6 oz bean sprouts (part of what inspired this dish, I bought them meaning to use them a while ago and never did)
+- 1 6 ounce can of bean sprouts (part of what inspired this dish, I bought them meaning to use them a while ago and never did)

 - 1 lb dried spaghetti (the only noodles I had on hand and they worked perfectly!)